talostrading/sonic/README.md

 Sonic is a Go library for network and I/O programming that provides developers with a consistent asynchronous model, with a focus on achieving the lowest possible latency and jitter in Go.
-Sonic aims to make it easy to write network protocols (websocket, http2, custom exchange binary) on series of bytestreams and then make use of those bytstreams through multiple connections running in a **single-thread and goroutine**.
+Sonic aims to make it easy to write network protocols (websocket, http2, custom exchange binary) on a series of bytestreams and then make use of those bytestreams through multiple connections running in a **single-thread and goroutine**.

 Sonic is an alternative to the `net` package.
-It removes the need of using multiple goroutines to handle multiple connections and reads/writes in the same process.
+It removes the need to use multiple goroutines to handle multiple connections and reads/writes in the same process.
 By doing that, a single goroutine and thread is used to read/write from multiple connections which brings several benefits:

-- No need to use synchronization primitives (channels, mutexes etc.) as multiple connections can be handled in the same goroutine.
+- No need to use synchronization primitives (channels, mutexes, etc.) as multiple connections can be handled in the same goroutine.
 - It removes the need for the Go scheduler to do any work which could slow down the program.
-- It allows latency sensitive programs to run in a hot-loop pinned to a thread on an isolated core in order to achieve low latency and jitter.
+- It allows latency-sensitive programs to run in a hot-loop pinned to a thread on an isolated core in order to achieve low latency and jitter.

-Sonic currently supports only Unix based systems.
+Sonic currently supports only Unix-based systems (BSD, macOS, Linux).

 ```go
 func main() {